-14.2 Events
+19.2 Events

-In Chapter 13 we saw how to build simple entites with properties, identify and apply constraints using Bean Validation, identify the natural id and add a synthetic id.
+In Chapter 18 we saw how to build simple entities with properties, identify and apply constraints using Bean Validation, identify the natural id and add a synthetic id.
 From now on we'll assume you know how to build simple entities - for each new entity that we build, we will start with it's basic structure and properties filled in.

-So, here is our starting point for Event:
+So, here is our starting point for Event (where we left at the end of the introduction, and including some comments reflecting the explanations above):

-'''

 src/main/java/org/jboss/jdf/example/ticketmonster/model/Event.java

 '''

-'''

 @Entity

 public class Event {

 / Declaration of fields /

 /

 The synthetic ID of the object.

 /

-@Id
+QID

 @GeneratedValue(strategy = GenerationType.IDENTITY)

 private Long id;

 /

-The name of the event.
+\star The name of the event.

-< >

-The name of the event forms it's natural identity and cannot be shared between \, \leftrightarrow \,
+< < The name of the event forms it's natural identity and cannot be shared between events.

-events.